jamestkelly/is-my-coffee-cold/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->

 ## Roadmap

 - [x] Build original application (re: [`is-my-coffee-cold/v1`](https://github.com/jamestkelly/is-my-coffee-cold/releases/tag/v1.0.0))
 - [x] Create new design for the _new brew_, e.g., 2023 onwards.
 - [ ] Build API microservice.
   - [x] Convert original `TypeScript` code to `Go` for calculating coffee temperature decay.
   - [x] Integrate Firebase Admin SDK.
   - [ ] Implement an authentication (`auth`) service.
 - [ ] Abstract API microservices behind API Gateway.
 - [ ] Build new front-end application.
   - [ ] Integrate with API microservice via API Gateway.
+  - [ ] Integrate API microservices with front-end client application.
 - [ ] Establish application life-cycle.
-    - [ ] Create Docker images via corresponding `Dockerfiles`.
+  - [x] Create Docker images via corresponding `Dockerfiles` for local containerised development.
+    - [x] Front-end
+    - [x] API
-        - [ ] Front-end
+  - [ ] Implement Kubernetes for application microservices.
     - [ ] API
-        - [ ] API Gateway
+    - [ ] API Gateway (Kong)
   - [ ] Implement build and deploy pipeline for the front-end via Firebase.
   - [ ] Implement build and deploy pipelines for the API and API Gateway to Oracle Cloud Infrastructure.
+- [ ] Add sub-repository specific `README.md` information, e.g., for the API and front-end.
+- [ ] Write up documentation covering application information and host it via GitHub repository [Wiki](https://github.com/jamestkelly/is-my-coffee-cold/wiki).
 - [ ] Push _stable_ release of the application.
+- [ ] Create long-term roadmap.
+- [ ] Implement a way for users to provide feedback and bugs beyond GitHub issues.

 See the [open issues](https://github.com/jamestkelly/is-my-coffee-cold/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.